fpscloud/Identity-Authentication/README.md

 # API DOCUMENTATION: https://authservice.fpsinc.com/api/documentation

-* If you are a registered user and have the valid Authorization token, Please proceed to Step 2.
+* If you are a registered user and have the valid Authorization token, please proceed to Step 2.
-* If you are a registered user and don't have a valid Authorization token, Please use our login API to generate a new token from Step 1
+* If you are a registered user and don't have a valid Authorization token, please use our login API to generate a new token from Step 1
-* If you are a tenant that already is in Active status, Please proceed to Step 3 & Step 4
+* If you are a tenant that already is in Active status, please proceed to Step 3 & Step 4

 # ADMIN API's